As The Stranger told The Dude, sometimes you eat the bear and sometimes the bear eats you.

 You could be optimistic or pessimistic on these numbers, depending on your constitution.
 On the negative side, we have a long way to go before deaths drop to zero.
 And that will take weeks and weeks.

 The current date to watch is May 7th for Black Widow.
-Disney could stand to gain by being the first film to “reopen” theaters and theaters would be hungry for a known commodity, like an MCU film.
-But we’ll they be open?
+Disney could stand to gain by being the first film to “reopen” theaters, and theaters would be hungry for a known commodity, like an MCU film.
+But will they be open?
 Remains to be seen.

-In other theatrical news, as expected the global cinema industry lost 32 billion dollars due to theatrical closures down from around $45 billion in 2019 for a $13 billion box office year in 2020:
+In other theatrical news, as expected, the global cinema industry lost 32 billion dollars due to theatrical closures, down from around $45 billion in 2019:

-That’s a good number to keep in mind that if streaming ends all theaters long term, that’s a lot of revenue that streaming may never make up.
-As Omdia itself point out:
+That’s a good number to keep in mind: if streaming ends all theaters long term, that’s a lot of revenue that streaming may never make up.
+As Omdia itself points out:

 Entertainment Strategy Guy Update – The Pac-12 Fires Larry Scott

 It turns out that the presidency wasn’t the only office changing hands last week.
-The Pac-12 fired it’s long-term commissioner Larry Scott.
+The Pac-12 fired its long-time commissioner Larry Scott.
 Normally, conference hirings and firings don’t rate a spot in my column, but this gets an exception for two reasons.
 First, as a fan of a team in the “Conference of Champions” this could help the Pac-12 return to glory.
 Second, I wrote about whether the Pac-12 made the right call in not signing a strategic partnership for Athletic Director U last year.
-This is a super mathy, but fun look at opportunity costs, valuing strategic options and decision making.
+This is a super mathy, but fun look at opportunity costs, valuing strategic options and decision-making.